-Five types of learning experiences are incorporated into the practice learning environment:
+Four types of learning experiences are incorporated into the practice learning environment:

-- 1. Concept-based experiences are designed to support student learning of pattern recognition.
-Through multiple encounters with patients experiencing the same problem, students learn pattern recognition associated with a specific concept, illness, disease, or health problem. - 2.
-Case-based experiences present students with authentic clinical problems they will likely encounter in practice and provides opportunities for students to learn to think like a nurse through patient case exemplars.
-It encompasses the exploration of faculty-designed or virtual cases, as well as a variety of simulations including use of high, mid, and low fidelity environments using human patient simulators, standardized patients, and role-playing.
+- 1. Case-based experiences present students with authentic clinical problems they will likely encounter in practice and provide opportunities for students to learn to think like a nurse through patient case exemplars.
+It encompasses the exploration of faculty-designed or virtual cases, as well as a variety of simulations, including the use of high, mid, and low fidelity environments using human patient simulators, standardized patients, virtual reality, and role-playing. - 2.
+Skill-based experiences build proficiency in the "know how" and "know why" of nursing practice.
+These experiences include psychomotor skills, as well as communication, teaching, advocacy, and interpersonal skills.

-- 3. Skill-based experiences build proficiency in the "know how" and "know why" of nursing practice.
-These experiences include psychomotor skills, as well as communication, teaching, advocacy, and interpersonal skills. - 4.
-Direct care experiences enable students to gain progressive experience in the actual delivery of nursing care and to build and understand the role of developing relationships with patients.
+- 3. Direct care experiences enable students to gain progressive experience in the actual delivery of nursing care and to build and understand the role of developing relationships with patients.
 The assigned focus for a care experience allows students to apply a growing knowledge and skill base to patient care.
-Students learn to establish and nurture the nurse/patient relationship and to integrate the ethics of caring for individuals. - 5.
+Students learn to establish and nurture the nurse/patient relationship and to integrate the ethics of caring for individuals. - 4.
 Preceptor-guided experiences provide students an opportunity to apply all the elements of prior learning into an authentic clinical situation, and facilitate transition into practice.
 Students will provide direct patient care under the supervision of a registered nurse.
 Students practice integration of knowledge, clinical judgment, and competencies; and study the role of the registered nurse in a particular organizational environment.
 The preceptor collaborates with the college instructor to ensure that student learning outcomes are met.